-In this quick tutorial you’ll learn how to draw an owl in just a few quick steps, but first…
+In this quick tutorial you'll learn how to draw an Owl in 8 easy steps - great for kids and novice artists.

 Interesting Facts about Owls